Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

 \textbf{Nested Attention}.
-Luna \cite{ma2021luna} decouples the attention kernel into two nested attention approaches, both of which have linear complexity with relative to $L$.
-Specifically, it firstly applies \textit{pack attention} as Eq.\ref{eq: pack_attention} to get \textit{packed context} $\widetilde S$, where $S$ is an extra side-input sequence with constant length $k\ll L$, and the activation function $\mathrm{elu}(\cdot)$ is the exponential linear unit \cite{clevert2015fast}.
-Then it secondly applies \textit{unpack attention} as Eq.\ref{eq: unpack_attention} to get \textit{unpacked output} $\widetilde O$, with the causal mask function defined in Eq.\ref{eq: causal_function}.
-Afterwards, they pass $\widetilde O$ and $\widetilde S$ to next attention layer, again denoted as $X$ and $S$, to propagate packed contextual information via $S$ without leakage of future information.
-It is noteworthy that the pack attention can be regarded as a generalization of the linear projection in Linformer \cite{wang2020linformer} with the same complexity $O(Lkd)$ but the advantage to model sequences with various lengths since the projection matrices are not dependent to $L$ as projection matrix $E,F$.
+Luna~\cite{ma2021luna} decouples the attention kernel into two nested attention approaches, both of which have linear complexity relative to $L$.
+Specifically, it firstly applies \textit{pack attention} as Eq.~\ref{eq: pack_attention} to get \textit{packed context} $\widetilde S$, where $S$ is an extra side-input sequence with constant length $k\ll L$.
+The activation function $\mathrm{elu}(\cdot)$ is the exponential linear unit~\cite{clevert2015fast}.
+Then it secondly applies \textit{unpack attention} as Eq.~\ref{eq: unpack_attention} to get \textit{unpacked output} $\widetilde O$, with the causal mask function defined in Eq.~\ref{eq: causal_function}.
+Afterward, they pass $\widetilde O$ and $\widetilde S$ to the next attention layer, denoted as $X$ and $S$, to propagate packed contextual information via $S$ without leakage of future information.
+Notice that the pack attention can be regarded as a generalization of the linear projection in Linformer~\cite{wang2020linformer} with the same complexity $O(Lkd)$ but the advantage to model sequences with various lengths since the projection matrices are not dependent to $L$ as projection matrices $E$ and $F$.